-Nothing is simple about the life of Austria’s Empress Elisabeth.
-But if you want to try and get to the bottom of her character, a special exhibition at the Imperial Carriage Museum (Wagenburg) will help.
+Nothing was simple about the life of Austria’s Empress Elisabeth (“Sisi”).
+But if you want to try and get to the bottom of her character, a special long-term exhibition at the Wagenburg carriage museum helps.

-- Set of videos examining different aspects of her life and personality
+- Set of videos examining different aspects of Sisi’s life and personality

-- Various original items on display, too…from her coronation carriage to her wedding trail
+- …from her coronation carriage to her bridal train

 The Empress Elisabeth trail

-Whatever your feelings about Elisabeth, she was a fascinating individual.
-The exhibition includes several videos exploring her character and her life – from her engagement to Franz Joseph through to her assassination in Geneva in 1898 at the age of 60.
+The exhibition includes several videos exploring the character and biography of Sisi (as she was known) from her engagement to Franz Joseph in 1853 through to her assassination in Geneva in 1898 at the age of 60.

 These videos cover a lot of ground.